gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 insisted that he carry waterproofs for himself and Erileine, and he was puffing under their weight.
 He'd walked to Forecastle and back in a single day once to get his wife a naming day present.
-He didn't remember it being so hard then...
+He didn't remember it being so hard then…

 They stopped to rest when the road leveled off.
 Erileine turned and looked back the way they had come.
 All he could see of Starboard Town was the roof of the Captain's House and a few household kites.
 In the distance, a herd of clouds was raining on the plains below.  *At least _they_ have water*, Erileine thought.

 "Do you think they know?" he asked no one in particular.
 "Down below, I mean.
 That we're off course?"

 "They know," the bosun said firmly.
 "Can't move a mountain around without people noticing."

 Razi nodded.
 Despite the die-hard patches of snow lurking among the rocks, his feet were bare in his thick-soled desert sandals, though he had tied the wrist strings of his *deel*, and belted it more tightly around his waist to keep the warmth in.  "*La*, it will be like the tale of the camel in the crib.
-There will be meetings---kings and princes, ministers and magicians, all twittering at each other like birds.
-What does it mean, who will advantage by it...
-Heh."
+There will be meetings–kings and princes, ministers and magicians, all twittering at each other like birds.
+What does it mean, who will advantage by it…  Heh."
 He sniggered like a little boy who has heard a dirty joke.

 "Glad you find it funny," Donaien said a little sourly.
 "Can't say I see the joke myself."

 Razi spread his hands.
 "I am sorry to give offense.
 But I spent some time as a clerk below the court at Armaq when I was younger, and oh, they are all so serious.
 Even when there is nothing they can do, they must write each other letters."
 He laughed suddenly.  "*La*, perhaps *especially* when there is nothing they can do.
 Like the King of Nyengmo and the three pigs.
 Do you know the story?"
 Donaien shook his head.
 "No?
 Well, if I may as we walk?"

 Donaien shouldered his pack and waved Razi on.
 "After you."

 Razi dipped his head.
 "Thank you.
 Now, many of my stories are not true, but this is a true story.
-The king in question, Phuntsok, was a very fat man..."
+The king in question, Phuntsok, was a very fat man…"

 A hundred strides later Erileine's ears were burning.
 She was glad her mother wasn't there, although the women within earshot were laughing as hard as the men.
-When Razi started imitating voices---the squeaky Minister of Law, saying that the pigs would have to marry, and the stuttering Minister of Rumors, saying that her desk had never been so clean---the bosun had to lean against trees and hold his sides.
+When Razi started imitating voices–the squeaky Minister of Law, saying that the pigs would have to marry, and the stuttering Minister of Rumors, saying that her desk had never been so clean–the bosun had to lean against trees and hold his sides.

 "So you see," Razi finished, ducking a low-hanging branch, "You are very lucky, here on your mountain.
-You have a captain, *la*, who is wise enough to know that if he cannot steer his ship, he should not pretend to, and a bosun in each town to make sure children spend their days pulling up weeds instead of getting into trouble---"
+You have a captain, *la*, who is wise enough to know that if he cannot steer his ship, he should not pretend to, and a bosun in each town to make sure children spend their days pulling up weeds instead of getting into trouble–"

 "Or both," the bosun said, still chuckling.

 "*La*, or both," Razi agreed.
-"But please, I have burdened you with a story---perhaps I could carry one of yours in return?"
+"But please, I have burdened you with a story–perhaps I could carry one of yours in return?"

 "Do you know how Papaere Vurt lost his foot?"
 Erileine asked before anyone else could speak.
 When Razi shook his head, Erileine pointed up the mountain's side.
 "It was up there, in one of the old tunnels.
-Bosun Uyves' father was there---he was a bosun's mate, wasn't he?"
+Bosun Uyves' father was there–he was a bosun's mate, wasn't he?"

 "That he was," Uyves said, wiping the damp off his moustache.
 "It was, what, forty years ago?
-Forty-one, now..."
+Forty-one, now…"

 *The bonescuttle whose skull would eventually hang above Vurt's fireplace was what brought him to Avaunt.
 They were patient creatures, slow-moving until prey was in reach, then as fast as a striking snake.
-No one knew how this one had found its way onto the mountain---an egg lying unnoticed in a sack of chocolate beans, perhaps, or some angry Bantangui merchant trying to sabotage a rival.
+No one knew how this one had found its way onto the mountain–an egg lying unnoticed in a sack of chocolate beans, perhaps, or some angry Bantangui merchant trying to sabotage a rival.
 It just appeared one day, fully grown and very hungry.*

 *It took goats at first, dragging them back to its lair to dismember.
 Then it took a Hett boy, the son of tinkers who had made camp outside Forecastle.
 A few people said, "Better them than our goats," and more thought it without saying it, but they all knew that the bonescuttle wouldn't care whether the next child was Hett or not.*

 *So Forecastle bosun and several of his mates went hunting.
 Tracking the bonescuttle was easy, but when the trail led to the mouth of an old tunnel, he and his men stopped.
 Like all Avauntois, they had spent their lives under an open sky, with the whole world spread out below them.
-They stored trade goods in the shallowest tunnels, but the thought of going into their depth...
-Of having such a weight of stone over their heads...
-No. Unable to meet one another's eyes, they turned back.
+They stored trade goods in the shallowest tunnels, but the thought of going into their depth… Of having such a weight of stone over their heads… No.  Unable to meet one another's eyes, they turned back.
 This wasn't a job for an Avauntois.*

 *Vurt was twenty-four then.
 His parents had been taken the year before when scribbling fever swept across the Karaband.
 They had left him a small house and a rat catching business whose clients were as poor as themselves.*

-*Unable to bear the house's emptiness, Vurt sold it for half what it had been worth a year before---it was a poor market, when so many stood empty.
+*Unable to bear the house's emptiness, Vurt sold it for half what it had been worth a year before–it was a poor market, when so many stood empty.
 He was on his way to Tomb Hill to look for work as a caravan guard when he saw a palace clerk painting a notice on the wall in Six Ears Square.
-The Captain of Avaunt...  a bonescuttle... passage there and back to be provided by the emir to any qualified applicant...
-He looked up at the blue sky over his head, and thought, why not?
+The Captain of Avaunt…  a bonescuttle…  passage there and back to be provided by the emir to any qualified applicant…  He looked up at the blue sky over his head, and thought, why not?
 He'd killed one of the things before.*

 *The next morning, he found himself on the back of a small cloud, sweating in the heavy coat and fleece-lined trousers that the cloudherd swore he would need once they got higher.
 He cried out in wonder and fear when the cloud rose into the air.
-He had played on Coriandel's rooftops, and climbed trees, but this---this was how the sun and the moon saw the world.*
+He had played on Coriandel's rooftops, and climbed trees, but this–this was how the sun and the moon saw the world.*

 * "First time?" the cloudherd asked.*

 *"Yup."*

 *"Well, if you're going to sick up, do it over the side.
 Squabbles here hates being puked on."*

 *The mountain swelled as they approached it.
 Its irregular peak was stone gray and ice bright; its lower reaches were dense with vegetation.
 And there, directly ahead, a town clung to its side like a burr to a camel.*

 *The cloudherd set him down in a goat pasture.
 Bunched together at the fence in the hope that he might have carrot greens for them, the goats watched as he shouldered his bags and went looking for someone who could tell him what he was supposed to do as the cloud lifted off once again.*

 *The first villager Vurt met didn't speak Karabandi.
 Neither did the second, or the third.
 It wasn't until he pulled a steel trap out of his bag and waved it in their faces that the Avauntois realized their savior had arrived.*

 *It didn't take Vurt long to realize how much the Avauntois disliked the tunnels.
 Truth be told, he didn't like them either.
 They reminded him of the night he had spent beneath Coriandel, hunting his first bonescuttle.
 The way their floors and walls and ceilings were tilted made it worse: at some point in the distant past, the mountain had tipped back so that floor were angled ramps and stairs were saw-edged traps.*

 *Vurt was setting the last of his traps when word came that the bonescuttle had taken another goat.
 Grim-faced, Starboard Town's bosun led Vurt to the scene.
 The creature had cut through the thorny wall around the pasture.
 A drying pool of blood showed where it had caught hold of its prey.
 More blood speckled a shallow furrow that led to half of the goat's remains.*

 *Vurt put his hand on the still-warm carcass and looked helplessly at the woods around them.
-He had spent his whole life in the desert---he didn't know how to track something among trees.
+He had spent his whole life in the desert–he didn't know how to track something among trees.
 "What way go?"  he asked the bosun in bad Gandan-o.*

 *The bosun pointed.
 Vurt stood and wiped his hand on his trousers.
 "I follow."*

 *The trail led to a tunnel mouth.
 The bushes growing around it seemed undisturbed, but scratches on the stones showed where the creature had sharpened its pincers.*

 *Vurt unslung his crossbow.
 Its quarrels were tipped with steel barbs that hooked cruelly backward.
 His father had bought them years before but never used them.
 He ran a quick loop of spider silk through the eyelet at the quarrel's base, knotted it, and handed the coil to the bosun.
 "Good?"
 Vurt asked.*

 *The bosun shook his head.
 "No.  Let's go."*

 *Twenty strides in, Vurt raised his hand to signal stop.
 Up ahead, he heard the sound of pincers stripping flesh from a goat's leg to make morsels small enough for a tiny mouth.*

 *Vurt tapped the bosun on the shoulder.
 "I loud, you pull, yes?" he whispered, twitching the silk line trailing from his quarrel to illustrate.*

 *The bosun raised his fist to his ear and nodded.
 Hoping that meant, "I understand," Vurt edged forward gingerly, one foot on the tilted floor, the other on the steeply-angled wall beside it.*

 *The sound ahead of him suddenly stopped.
 Vurt raised his crossbow to his shoulder and thumbed open the shutter on his little dayglass lantern.*